CaidenG42507/Course-and-Gpa-Tracker/README.md

 A simple GPA and course tracker that allows you to add and remove courses, calculate gpa, and save/load data.

 # Simple Features
-- Add a course (Gpa, name, credits)
+- Add a course (Grade, name, credits)
 - Remove a course
 - Calculate GPA
 - View all classes